-Opportunities for employment in the Computing industry have never been better.
-There is an incredibly high demand in Northern Ireland, and further afield, for the skills and abilities that can be developed through this subject.
-Career opportunities may include Game Design, Database Programmer/Administrator, Programmer, Security Analyst, Software Developer, Software Engineer, Digital Forensics and Big Data Analytics.
+The employment prospects in the Computing industry have never been more promising.
+There is an exceptionally high demand for the skills and abilities that can be developed through studying SSD, both in Northern Ireland and beyond.
+Pursuing a career in Computing can open doors to a variety of exciting and rewarding roles, including: Game Design, Artificial Intelligence, Machine Learning, Database Administrator, Programmer, Security Analyst, Software Developer, Software Engineer, Digital Forensics, Cyber Security and Big Data Analytics.

-Essential criteria: 70% (210 UMS) in DT (Programming) or equivalent and Grade B in GCSE Mathematics
+Essential criteria: Grade B in DT Programming and 80 UMS in the Controlled Assessment component.
+Grade B in GCSE Mathematics